AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Functional Testing

-Extension developers should execute WebAPI functional tests for GraphQL, as well as any custom automated or manual functional tests for GraphQL, while deploying the Application Server.
+Extension developers should execute WebAPI functional tests for GraphQL, as well as any custom automated or manual functional tests for GraphQL, while deploying GraphQL Application Server.
 These functional tests help developers identify potential errors or compatibility issues.